 The Company uses a portion of the excess warehouse borrowing capacity to provide secured short-term revolving financing to small and medium-size mortgage originators to finance mortgage loans from the closing of the mortgage loans until sold to investors.
 The finance receivables are secured by residential mortgage loans as well as personal guarantees.
-There are no delinquent balances as of December 31, 2015.
+There are no aged balances as of December 31, 2016 and 2015.

-A summary of outstanding warehouse lines to non-affiliated customers and outstanding balances of December 31, 2015 and 2014 are presented below:
+A summary of outstanding warehouse lines to non-affiliated customers and outstanding balances of December 31, 2016 and 2015 are presented below:

-December 31,
+Decem ber 31,

-2015 2014
+2016 2015

-Uncommitted warehouse lines to non-affiliated customers \$ 119,500 \$ 55,000
+Uncommitted warehouse lines to non-affiliated customers \$ 175,500 \$ 119,500

-Outstanding balance 36.368 8.358
+Outstanding balance 62,937 36,368